 The most important things to remember are:

-- Wear them!
-Your retainers are only effective if they are in your mouth, and they should be worn as directed by Dr. Charnley, except when eating and brushing.
+- Your retainers are only effective if they are in your mouth!
+Wear them 16-24 hours per day or as directed by Dr. Charnley (Nights are not enough).
+Take them out when eating and brushing.
+You do not need to wear your retainers to school and/or work.

 - Seat retainers using your fingers.
 Do not bite into position.
 Do not remove with your tongue.